nostr-protocol/nips/xx.md

 ## Abstract

 This specification provides an optional method for Nostr clients to generate deterministic private keys from Ethereum wallet signatures.
-The private keys are derived using HMAC Key Derivation Function (HKDF) applied to SHA-256 of ECDSA signatures (EIP-191), allowing Nostr to interact with Ethereum infrastructure and vice-versa.
+The private keys are derived using HMAC Key Derivation Function (HKDF) applied to SHA-256 of ECDSA signatures native to Ethereum wallets (EIP-191), allowing Nostr to interact with Ethereum infrastructure and vice-versa.

 ## Terminology
 ### a) Username